rawluck/flask-container/README.md

 The test is run using Travis CI.
 Tavis also auto deploys the containter to docker hub registry using `.travis/deploy_dockerhub.sh` and `.tavis/deploy_heroku.sh` auto deploys it to heroku.

+Therefore whenever code is pushed to the Github Repo Tavis CI runs the Unit Test, updates the docker registry container and deploys that container to Heroku.

 [DEMO](https://rawluck.herokuapp.com/) | [Docker Registry](https://hub.docker.com/r/rawluck/flask-container)